viniciusnicoleli/viniciusnicoleli/README.md

 ### About me:

-- 🔭 I’m currently working at Straumann Group as a Data Science Intern since August/2022.
+- 🔭 I’m currently working at EBANX as a Data Analyst since Dec/2022.
-- 🌱 I’m starting the 8th semester of 9, coursing Statistics at UFPR at Curitiba/Paraná.
+- 🌱 I’m finishing my final paper, coursing Statistics at UFPR at Curitiba/Paraná.
 - 👯 I'm currently studying:
   - Machine Learning: Classifiers Models, Unbalanced Data Frameworks, Survival Models, Multivariable Models.
-  - The Business: As required, I'm working on Churn Predicition, learning the Ortho Sales Business is essential
+  - The Business: As required, I'm working on Churn Predicition.
   - Others: Feature Engeneering, Frameworks for Exploratory Analysis.

 - 🤔 At the moment, I'm building some Cases to testify my development, feel free to check it out my notebooks.